smogon/pokemon-showdown/CONTRIBUTING.md

 - **Function#bind: ALMOST NEVER** - Horrible performance.
 Use arrow functions.
 Basically, never use outside of the (deprecated) trick we use in battle-engine for split logs.

-- **classes: USUALLY** - Supported in Node 4+ and good performance, but see subclasses.
+- **classes and subclasses: ALWAYS** - Supported in Node 4+ and good performance in Node 6+, please start refactoring existing code over.

-- **subclasses: SPARINGLY** - Supported in Node 4+, horrible performance, but often not noticeable considering how rarely most subclassed objects are created.

 - **String#includes: ALWAYS** - Supported in Node 4+, poor performance, but not really noticeable and worth the better readability.

-- **Template strings: NEVER** - Horrible performance.
-Prefer manually stringing strings together with `+`.
+- **Template strings: ALWAYS** - Supported in Node 4+ and good performance in Node 6+, please start refactoring existing code over.

 Take "good performance" to mean "approximately on par with ES3" and "great performance" to mean "better than ES3".